vrtbl/passerine/README.md

 > † It's a bytecode VM with a few optimizations, so I'd say it's fast enough to be useful.

 ### Who started this?
-This is first project of The Veritable Computation Initiative.
+This is the first project of The Veritable Computation Initiative.
 Our goal is to improve the tools developers use to write software.
-We're planning release a site with more information about Veritable soon.
+We're planning to release a site with more information about Veritable soon.

 Passerine is currently being developed by [Isaac Clayton](https://github.com/slightknack), a high-school student with too much free time on his hands.
 A few people have offered feedback and suggestions from time to time.
 Huge thanks to
 [Raul](https://github.com/spaceface777),